lucj/k8sapps/README.md

 helmfile apply
 ```

-Note: this quick installation path installs ArgoCD and the helmfile plugin.
+Note: this quick installation path installs Argo CD and the helmfile plugin.
 It also create an age encryption key to encrypt sensitive properties in the values files if needed.
 You can find additional information in [https://github.com/lucj/argocd-helmfile-plugin](https://github.com/lucj/argocd-helmfile-plugin).

 ## Example

-Once ArgoCD is installed you can run the following command which defines the yaml specification of an ArgoCD application.
-This application consists in a folder containing other ArgoCD Application resources.
+Once Argo CD is installed you can run the following command which defines the yaml specification of an Argo CD application.
+This application consists in a folder containing other Argo CD Application resources.

 ```
 cat <<EOF | kubectl apply -f -